 Secure Connection.
 Registrar agrees to develop and employ in its domain name registration business all necessary technology and restrictions to ensure that its connection to the System is secure.
 All data exchanged between Registrar's system and the System shall be protected to avoid unintended disclosure of information.
-Registrar shall employ commercially reasonable measures to prevent its access to the Registry System granted hereunder from being used to (i) allow, enable, or otherwise support the transmission by email, telephone, or facsimile of mass unsolicited, commercial advertising or solicitations to entities other than its own existing customers; or (ii) enable high volume, automated, electronic processes that send queries or data to the systems of UNR, any other registry operated under an agreement with ICANN, or any ICANN-accredited registrar, except as reasonably necessary to register domain names or modify existing registrations.
+Registrar shall employ commercially reasonable measures to prevent its access to the Registry System granted hereunder from being used to (i) allow, enable, or otherwise support the transmission by email, telephone, or facsimile of mass unsolicited, commercial advertising or solicitations to entities other than its own existing customers; or (ii) enable high volume, automated, electronic processes that send queries or data to the systems of the RSP, any other registry operated under an agreement with ICANN, or any ICANN-accredited registrar, except as reasonably necessary to register domain names or modify existing registrations.
 Each EPP session shall be authenticated and encrypted using two-way Transport Layer Security ("TLS") protocol.
-Registrar agrees to authenticate every EPP client connection with the System using both a certificate issued by either a commercial Certification Authority identified by UNR or by UNR itself and its Registrar client identifier (clid) and password, which it shall disclose only to its employees with a need to know basis.
-Registrar agrees to notify Registry within twenty-four (24) hours of learning that its Registrar password has been compromised in any way or if its server certificate has been revoked by the issuing Certification Authority or compromised in any way.
-Upon commercially reasonable prior written notification to Registrar, UNR may require other industry standard security provisions, practices or technology to ensure that the Registry System is secure and stable, which UNR may adopt from time to time in its reasonable discretion.
+Registrar agrees to authenticate every EPP client connection with the System using both a certificate issued by either a commercial Certification Authority identified by the RSP or by the RSP itself and its Registrar client identifier (clid) and password, which it shall disclose only to its employees with a need to know basis.
+Registrar agrees to notify the Registry Operator and the RSP, within twenty-four (24) hours of learning that its Registrar password has been compromised in any way or if its server certificate has been revoked by the issuing Certification Authority or compromised in any way.
+Upon commercially reasonable prior written notification to Registrar, the Registry Operator may require other industry standard security provisions, practices, or technology to ensure that the Registry System is secure and stable, which the Registry Operator may adopt from time to time in its reasonable discretion.